Jazz in Nice

 Jazz Art: Check out the highly original photopeintures© by Lio Fantini based on local musicians in some of the jazz venues mentioned above.
 His gallery is La Galerie Numérique in Mougins Village.

-Photo credits: Denia Ridley at Shapko by Gianni Sacco, Cave Romagnan and Boogiemen by Alain Morana Best of Nice, and ‘Bop 1’ photopeinture© courtesy of Lio Fantini.
+Photo credits: Denia Ridley at Shapko by Gianni Sacco, Cave Romagnan and Nomad by Alain Morana Best of Nice, and ‘Bop 1’ photopeinture© courtesy of Lio Fantini.